-\Note that the PINs for insect bites and the PINs for tick bites are also not allowed to be submitted on the same day for the same patient from the same pharmacy.
+Note that the PINs for insect bites and the PINs for tick bites are also not allowed to be submitted on the same day for the same eligible person from the same pharmacy.

-16.Is renewing a prescription considered eligible for billing for a minor ailment service?
+17. Is renewing a prescription considered eligible for billing for a minor ailment service?

 No. Renewing a prescription is not eligible for payment under this policy.
 For example, if a patient presents in early summer for an insect bite and then again later in the summer, another minor ailment service may not be necessary.
 The same prescription may be appropriate and therefore the pharmacist may decide to renew/extend the original as per OCP Guidelines for Initiating, Adapting and Renewing Prescriptions.
-In this case, the pharmacist will not be eligible for a professional service fee for minor ailment prescribing the second time.
+In this case, the pharmacist will not be eligible for a professional service fee for providing minor ailment services the second time.